 The dock into the camp is quite long.
 In the early years of Camp Leakey there was no dock and you had to walk through the swamp to unload.

-Lets take a little tour of our luxury camp.
+Lets take a little tour of our luxury digs.
 It was pretty thoughtful of Ritz-Carlton to build a tourist hotel in the middle of the jungle for us.
+Stil waiting for them to fill the pool and get the spa ready, along with the exercise room.
+The maid service was great though.

 As you can see our kitchen is well stocked with all the latest amenities.
 Guess what they are boiling the water for?

-We had 3 men and 9 women on our trip.
-The 3 men stayed downstairs and had plenty of room (and quiet).
+We had three men and nine women on our trip.
+The three men stayed downstairs and had plenty of room (and quiet)

-The 9 ladies stayed upstairs.
-This is a picture of when they first arrived.
+The nine ladies stayed upstairs.
+This is a picture of when they first arrived

-Same room 5 minutes after they unpacked their bags.
+Same room five minutes after they unpacked their bags

 This interesting character “hung around” our quarters often.
 This is a white faced Gibbon.
 We would wake up to Gibbon’s hooting early in the AM.
 They looked cute, but we were emphatically warned not to attempt to touch them- they move like lightning and will bite visciously.